A Dichotomy Theorem for Ordinal Ranks in MSO: Closure ordinals

-\begin{remark} One may ask if \cref{thm:closure-mu} is merely a consequence or it is in some sense equivalent to our main result \cref{thm:main}.
+\begin{rem} One may ask if \cref{thm:closure-mu} is merely a~consequence or it is in some sense equivalent to our main result \cref{thm:main}.
 To the best of our understanding, \cref{thm:closure-mu} does not transfer back to the general realm of MSO\=/definable relations, as in \cref{thm:main}.
-One of the reasons is that the iterations of fixed points are required to proceed in a~monotone fashion, driven by the internal formula $F$; while in full MSO one can express arbitrary correspondence between the parameters $\vec{Y}$ and a~well\=/founded witness $X$. \end{remark}
+One of the reasons is that the iterations of fixed points are required to proceed in a~monotone fashion, driven by the internal formulae $\vec{F}$; while in full MSO one can express arbitrary correspondence between the parameters $\vec{Y}$ and a~well\=/founded witness $X$. \end{rem}